Part III, Chapter 3

 Visual exposure to SCP-1200-15 should be avoided.

-SCP-035 must be referred to as “Hermes” out of respect.
+SCP-035 must be referred to as “Trajan” out of respect.

 SCP-035 must be treated with care and respect.